daniel-rdt/whisper_fine_tune_lith/README.md

 # Lithuanian Whisper Fine Tune
 Lab2: Lithuanian Text Transcription using Transformers

 The second lab of the course ID2223 was intended to fine-tune the pre-trained transformer model whisper and build a serverless UI for using that model.
+The model is based on the blog ''Fine-Tune Whisper For Multilingual ASR with 🤗 Transformers'' by Sanchit Gandhi.
 The program architecture was built to be used serverless and in different pipelines in order to allow to run feature engineering on CPU performance and training on GPUs.
-The three pipeline archtitecture consists of:
+The three-pipeline archtitecture consists of:

 1. whisper_lt_feature_pipeline.ipynb
 2. whisper_lt_training_pipeline.ipynb